 Cystic fibrosis is a progressive disease that involves a number of different organs.
-Therefore, people with cystic fibrosis can have a variety of symptoms, depending on their age and the severity of their disease.
+Symptoms of cystic fibrosis can vary, depending age and disease severity.
 The severity of disease is largely determined by the specific CFTR mutations.
-But severity of disease is also related to the type of infections that are present in the airway, as well as several “modifier” genes, which can cause CF symptoms.
+Disease severity can also be related to the type of infections that are present in the airways and several “modifier” genes, which can cause CF symptoms.

 People with CF can have a variety of symptoms, including:

 - Persistent coughing, at times with phlegm